Add a work assembly

 Classifying work assemblies, such as by cost code, can be helpful when managing a large number of records.
 For smaller sets, a simple text search is often the quickest way to filter the list.

-Administrators can add classifications in Settings > Company Settings > Cost Codes.
+Administrators can manage these options in Settings () > Company Settings > Cost Codes.

-3. Optionally, use the arrows next to the codes to drill down to a lower level.
+3. Optionally, select the right arrow next to a code to drill down to a lower level.